 With this interactive tool from DeskFlex, office administrators can seamlessly assign desks and workstations to staff, based on demand for such workspace.
 Where significant numbers of employees choose to work from home, facility planners can use the 3D maps to judiciously re-assign space to make efficient seating decisions:

-Sure, you could use traditional ways – like sign-in registers and spreadsheets – to attempt to manage your workspace in the new world, but that’ll likely add more stress and complexity than your staff needs now.
-And given that these tools integrate seamlessly with your corporate systems, like Microsoft Exchange, Outlook or Active Directly, they deliver added flexibility to your post-pandemic workspace planning and management strategies.
+Sure, you could use traditional ways – like sign-in registers and spreadsheets – to attempt to manage your workspace in the new world.
+But that’ll likely add more stress and complexity than your staff needs now.
+And given that these tools integrate seamlessly with your corporate systems, like Microsoft Exchange.
+And Outlook or Active Directly, they deliver added flexibility to your post-pandemic workspace planning and management strategies.